 Skip to Content

 There’s no doubt about it: New York City is one of the most popular destinations in the entire world for a Christmas trip!
 The Big Apple is just magical in December, when the Christmas decorations light up the streets, the windows of the department stores look festive, Christmas bars pop up all over town, Holiday markets and ice rinks are open and the Rockettes perform their annual Christmas Spectacular at Radio City Hall.
-There are so many Christmas activities in New York City that it is almost impossible not to get into the Holiday spirit!
+There are so many Christmas-themed things to do in New York City that it is almost impossible not to get into the Holiday spirit!

 Table of Contents